jordansimsmith/football-subscriber/README.md

 Caching and Notification layer in front of the http://www.aucklandfootball.org.nz football fixtures API.

+The official application is slow, taking multiple seconds to load competitions and their fixtures.
+Also, the fixtures are subject to frequent change in the days leading up to the games, with no notification functionality.

 ## Features

+- Fixtures are updated on a 15 minute schedule
 - View Auckland Football fixtures by competition and round
 - Subscribe to teams and receive automatic emails when fixtures in the upcoming week change